ankitlehra/SQLInjectionDemo/README.md

 This project demonstrates a simple web application with two versions: a vulnerable version and a secure version.
 The application includes a login functionality and is designed to illustrate the risks of SQL Injection and how to mitigate them.

-## Project Structure

-### Main `README.md` (Root Folder):
-The main `README.md` file should provide an overview of the entire project structure and briefly explain what each folder contains.
-It should link to the detailed README files within the subfolders for more information.

-### `README.md` in Root Folder:
-SQLInjectionDemo/
-│
-├── vulnerable-code/
-│   ├── src/
-│   │   ├── LoginServlet.java   # Servlet code vulnerable to SQL Injection
-│   │   └── login.jsp           # JSP file for login page
-│   ├── screenshots/            # Screenshots showing SQL Injection in action │
-│
-├── secure-version/
-│   ├── src/
-│   │   ├── LoginServlet.java   # Secure Servlet code using PreparedStatement
-│   │   └── login.jsp           # JSP file for login page
-│   ├── screenshots/            # Screenshots showing the secure implementation

 ## Versions Included

 ### 1. Vulnerable Version